The American based company, which has interests all over the world, markets a wide range of space products, which include:

 As well as a surprisingly large number of missing images visitors and search engines experience when visiting the site, the 2 homepages (www and non-www versions) shed ranking power by redirecting to the 2 us.html page (or other country based versions of the same pages).
 Furthermore a great many /.html urls, that waste Google’s crawl budget, are being generated and result in server errors that don’t redirect to a 404 not-found page, seen here, here, and here, for example.

 As expected this business is well aware of its goals.
 The first navigation menu visitors come across links to pages about investment, media resources (for journalists), information for suppliers and for recruiting staff.
-Sure the site footer contains links to the contact page and social media links, but Lockheed Martin are very aware how to use a website to achieve their business goals before anything else.
+Sure the site footer contains links to the contact page and social media links, but Lockheed Martin are very aware how to use a website to support its business goals before anything else.